Home

 Default Attribute Default Attribute Value

-CALM_SERVICEID <service_id>
+CALM_SERVICEID <service_id_for_metrics_service>

-Cloud ALM Instance Creation
+Create Cloud ALM Instance for Metrics Endpoint

 Create a new Cloud ALM instance with the RFC destination CLOUD_ALM_METRICS_API and the default values as shown below.